 I always choose all my timbers personally to make sure I get what I want, finding this way real character boards and true features in them.
 I can spend long mornings at the timber-yard!

 As a vegan, I’m big on environmental issues, so I take the necessary precautions to keep my carbon footprint as low as possible, both in my workshop and in life.

 I will not use tropical hardwoods from tropical forests for clear reasons.
-The only times I will work with these timbers is when I can get hold of old stock or reclaimed/recycled wood.
+The only times I will work with these timbers is when I can get hold of old stock, naturally felled trees or reclaimed/recycled wood.

 If you have any new ideas or design-change propositions as the piece is already being manufactured, I’m happy to discuss them with you.
 As long as the piece does not change considerably and I don’t have to backtrack on the process, there won’t be any extra cost for my work.

 If I come up with my own suggestions, you will be the first to know.
 You see, there is a big difference between perceiving your piece of furniture on paper and seeing it on wood.
 So I often “design by eye” and change or adapt the piece if a beautiful feature (i.e. pattern, texture) shows up during preparation, giving your piece a unique quirk.

 If you didn’t find what you were looking for and still have some questions, I will be very pleased to hear from you.
 Get in touch with me here.